Are you a new client who would like to book a ski or snowboard lesson?

 Have you forgotten your lesson meeting place or want to tell us you're running late?

 Please contact the Whistler Adaptive Ski & Snowboard Program office at 604-905-2071.

-The Whistler Adaptive Ski Program coaches individuals with sensory, cognitive or physical disabilities on Whistler Blackcomb.
+The Whistler Adaptive Ski and Snowboard Program coaches individuals with sensory, cognitive or physical disabilities on Whistler Blackcomb.
 For those returning to the slopes following injury, Whistler Adaptive also provides physical and psychological support.
-Offering specialized equipment, therapeutic programming and alpine ski instruction for a range of participants, Whistler Adaptive teaches over 1100 lessons per year.
+Offering specialized equipment, therapeutic programming and alpine ski instruction for a range of participants, Whistler Adaptive teaches over 1200 lessons per year.
 Our ski lessons are adapted to the clients needs whether we work with children, teens or adults.
 Private lessons can see a client with one to three instructors depending on their skiing ability and goals, while Buddy lessons provide support to a child enrolled in the Whistler Kids Ski School.

 Standing skiers use one, two, three or four-track skiing techniques.
 With our large pool of experienced and dynamic instructors, we can provide you or your loved one with lessons for a beginner, intermediate or advanced skier.
 Standing skiers have a range of adaptive and teaching equipment to use.
 Whistler Adaptive instructors use this equipment to show you how to simply slide on the snow, learn to link turns or master the art of bumps or powder skiing.
 Outriggers – which are used for balance – are modified ski poles with a mini ski on the end.
 The number of tracks left in the snow by skis or outriggers determines the skiing technique the participant uses.